Bertulf of Bobbio: Life

-In 628, the Bishop of Tortona endeavoured to bring Bobbio under his own jurisdiction, Bertulf hastened to Rome, where Pope Honorius I received him kindly and granted the monastery entire exemption from episcopal jurisdiction, and subject directly to the Papal See.
-Jonas, a monk of Bobbio, who accompanied Bertulf on his journey to Rome, relates that, while returning to his monastery, Bertulf was attacked by a deadly fever, and cured miraculously by St. Peter.
-The same author ascribes a few other miracles to the prayers of St. Bertulf.
+In 628, the Bishop of Tortona endeavoured to bring Bobbio under his own jurisdiction.
+Bertulf hastened to Rome, where Pope Honorius I received him kindly and granted the monastery entire exemption from episcopal jurisdiction, and subject directly to the Papal See.
+Jonas, a monk of Bobbio, who accompanied Bertulf on his journey to Rome, relates that, while returning to his monastery, Bertulf was attacked by a deadly fever, and cured miraculously by Peter.
+The same author ascribes a few other miracles to the prayers of Bertulf.

 Bertulf served seventeen years as abbot and died on August 19, 640.
 He is buried in the crypt of the Basilica of San Colombano.
 Most martyrologies give him the title of saint.
 His feast is celebrated on August 19.